-For the recipe, though, I added a bit of salt, to give it a tad more flavor.
+For this recipe, though, I added a bit of salt, to give it a tad more flavor.
 You can definitely leave it out if you wish.
-When I make the Jasmine Rice to pair with a very flavorful meal like my Hawaiian Chicken, I just use water so that the rice takes on the flavors of the meal.
+When I make Jasmine Rice to pair with a very flavorful meal like my Hawaiian Chicken, I just use water so that the rice takes on the flavors of the meal.

 What Can I Serve With Jasmine Rice?

 Instant Pot Jasmine Rice is delicious and versatile.
 You can serve it with just about anything!
 It pairs well with any type of cuisine.
 It, of course, goes perfectly with Asian food, but it works beautifully with any other main meal.

 My son loves to eat Jasmine Rice with ground beef that he makes himself.
 We use it with beef, chicken, fish, pork chops, and anything else that needs a quick side!
 I also use it for my Instant Pot Cheesy Ground Beef and Rice.
 It’s a family favorite!
 You can even cook the jasmine rice in your Instant Pot and then transform it into Easy Vegetable and Egg Fried Rice on the stove!